Airport Activity Survey

 The evaluation of the quality of the Airport Activity Statistics includes the comparison with results of other Aviation surveys conducted in the Aviation Statistics Centre.
 For each carrier, flight segments, number of passengers, available seats and volume of goods carried are compared to similar statistics collected from the Air Carriers Operations in Canada Quarterly Survey (record number 2712), Canadian Civil Aviation - Annual Report (record number 2713) and the Aircraft Movement Statistics data (record number 2715).
 The evaluation of data quality also includes comparison to data available from other sources, including the airport authorities.

-Annual estimates are provided for the reference year.
-The data for the previous reference year are revised if necessary.
-As this is an annual survey, seasonal adjustments are not applicable.
+Estimates are provided for the reference year and the previous reference year is revised if necessary.
+The data are not seasonally adjusted.